Customer Rights And Responsibilities

 - know about advocacy and community groups and prevention services.

-- be able to freely file a complaint, grievance, or appeal, and to learn how to do so.
+- be able to freely file a complaint, grievance, or appeal, and learn how to do so.

 - know about laws that relate to your rights and responsibilities.